 About the Author

 Anna Kasabian is a freelance writer, journalist and the author of 14 books—eleven on interior design and architecture, and three cookbooks.
-She is also a porcelain artist (Annakasabianporcelain.com) and has created a unique line of snow white tableware and collectibles.
+Her passion for all things book has brought her to the world of book narrating as well.
+Samples can be seen on ACX on https://www.acx.com/narrator?p=A2OZC7WNBA7AO.
+As a porcelain artist (Annakasabianporcelain.com) and has created a unique line of snow white tableware and collectibles.

 December 2013 New Book, Private

 Ideas for Dwelling, monograph for the Cambridge-MA based architectural firm LDa Architecture & Interiors.
 Private contract, print-on-demand.
 This is Anna's 14th book.

 April 2012 New Book, Mass Market

 Rizzoli International published her 13th book in April 2012, Jennifer Post, Pure Space, Elegant Minimalism, a monograph of this renowned designer- named one of the Top 35 Best Design Books in 2012 by House Beautiful Magazine.

 Her articles on interior design and architecture, art, food and cooking, luxury and historic real estate, garden design, home and garden preservation projects and New England have been published in regional and national magazines including Art New England, Northshore Magazine,The Boston Globe, Cybele, Design New England, New England Home, Boston Magazine, Boston Home The Robb Report, Coastal Living, Connecticut Cottages, and Gardens, LUXE, Ocean Home, Reside, Woman’s Day, Yankee, Down East, and Cooks Illustrated, USA Today Summer 2014 GoEscape; USA Today Fall 2014 Back to School issue.